JuanpaCortez93/server/README.md

 ## Description of the project
 This project was generated with NEST and it is part of a test created by MushroomSoft (Backend).
+The frontend part is in repository and it is called app.
 A company needs know the city weather conditions for their clients/users.
 The logic workflow is presented in the following image:

 <img src="foto3.png" alt="workflow" />